fnobregasantos/Emergence-of-High-Order-Functional-Hubs-in-the-Human-Brain/README.md

 ## Contributing

 We welcome contributions and suggestions to improve the code and analyses.
 Please read through our contribution guidelines before making any changes.
+We welcome contributions and suggestions to improve the code and analyses.
+This project aims to reproduce the results of our manuscript, but it can also be used to perform other high-order analyses on different datasets.

 ## Citation